andydotmp3/andydotmp3/README.md

 Hi, and welcome to my GitHub portfolio!
 I'm Andy Garcha, a Computer Science student at Georgia Tech, specializing my degree in backend development and low-level programming.

-On my own, I've accumulated a love of software and web development, and have learned a lot about full-stack web dev.
+On my own, I've accumulated a love of software and web development, as well as homelabbing.
 Please take a look at my projects!!

 # Projects
 - [CE Assistant](https://github.com/andygarcha/CE-Assistant-v2) and [its frontend webpage](https://github.com/andygarcha/ce-assistant-frontend) - A discord.py web application that monitors and reports updates to a website and allows its 1500 users to participate in random roll events.